IgorMarinhoArgollo/quidditch-signup/README.md

 # Quidditch Fans Registration Form Project
 This project was inspired on a project I did while studying Fundamentals of Web Development in the Trybe course.
-The project I did during the course was done in pair programming with a friend <a target="_blank" href="https://github.com/Felpsmars">Luiz Felipe Martins</a> later I refactored the code to style it and add some functionalities.
+The project I did during the course was done in pair programming with a friend <a href="https://github.com/Felpsmars" target="_blank">Luiz Felipe Martins</a> later I refactored the code to style it and add some functionalities.
 <br>
  As at that time I didn't know yet how to create routes or post it anywhere, this form does not send the information anywhere but it shows that I know how to build forms.
 <br>